wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 description
 ^^^^^^^^^^^

 Specifies a human-readable description to the rule in order to provide context to each alert regarding the nature of the events matched by it.
-This field is required.

 +--------------------+------------+
 | **Default Value**  | n/a        |